LiskArchive/lisk-sdk/sdk/README.md

 ## What is the Lisk SDK?

-The Lisk SDK aims to provide an easy and reliable software development kit for building blockchain applications which are compatible with the [Lisk Protocol](https://lisk.com/documentation/understand-blockchain/lisk-protocol).
+The Lisk SDK aims to provide an easy and reliable software development kit for building blockchain applications which are compatible with the Lisk protocol.

 The [architecture](#architecture-overview) of the Lisk SDK has been designed so that it can be extended to meet the requirements of a wide variety of blockchain application use cases.